boloto1979/Security-Driven-Development/README.md

 By adopting a Security-Driven Development model, we aim to reduce the number of vulnerabilities, increase end-user trust, and lower the costs associated with security issue remediation post-deployment.
 Treating security as a fundamental and ongoing component of the software development cycle enables us to build more resilient systems against cyber threats.

+## Wiki

+Our repository's Wiki is up and running!
+It's the central hub for detailed documentation on Security-Driven Development (SDD) practices.
+While we've populated it with key information, please note that it's still a work in progress.

+Inside the Wiki, you can find:

+- A comprehensive breakdown of SDD practices
+- Examples of how to apply SDD in different programming languages
+- Contribution guidelines
+- Security policies and procedures
+- And much more!

+We're continually improving and expanding the Wiki to make it a valuable resource for everyone interested in secure software development.
+Your contributions and suggestions are welcome; they'll help the Wiki grow and evolve.
+Check back often for updates and feel free to reach out if you have something to add!

+Visit the [Security-Driven Development Wiki](https://github.com/boloto1979/Security-Driven-Development/wiki) to learn more and contribute.

 ## Contributing

 We welcome contributions that strengthen our security posture.
 Please refer to our contributing guidelines for more information on how to get involved.